unight0/filewiz/README.md

 distribution.
 ```
 Z-lib license applies only to 'clay.h'.
 The license of the rest of the
-project is GPL-2 (you can find it in 'LICENSE').
+project is GNU GPL-2 (you can find it in 'LICENSE').